tiagolb/dblp-json/README.md

 ### Using custom parsing options

-There is an option for allowing you to set custom parsing options.
+There is an option for allowing you to set a custom charkey.
-After creating a new DBLP instance set the options like you would in [xml2js]() parser.
+After creating a new DBLP instance set the charkey value for the parser parser.

 Check the example bellow (which actually corresponds to the default options set in dblp-json):